-For the year ended December 31, 2018, our financing activities used cash of \$12.1 million compared to cash used of \$3.1 million for the same period of 2017.
-For the year ended December 31, 2018, we used approximately \$1.5 million in the repayment of capital lease obligations, \$3.1 million in the payment of dividends to shareholders, and \$7.5 million in the repurchase of common stock, which was partially offset by cash provided by the exercise of stock options.
-For the year ended December 31, 2017, we used cash of approximately \$1.5 million to repay capital lease obligations, \$1.4 million for payment of dividends to shareholders, and \$0.2 million for the repurchase of common stock, which was partially offset by cash provided by the exercise of stock options.
+For the year ended December 31, 2019, our financing activities used cash of \$2.7 million compared to cash used of \$12.1 million for the same period of 2018.
+For the year ended December 31, 2019, we used approximately \$1.2 million in the repayment of finance lease obligations and other long term liabilities, \$1.2 million in the payment of dividends to shareholders, and \$0.3 million in the repurchase of common stock.
+For the year ended December 31, 2018, we used cash of approximately \$1.5 million to repay capital lease obligations, \$3.1 million for payment of dividends to shareholders, and \$7.5 million for the repurchase of common stock, which was partially offset by cash provided by the exercise of stock options.